blbadger/blbadger.github.io/julia-sets.md

 The `julia_set()` function needs to be called for every time step `t`, and one way to do this is to put it in a loop and save each image that results, with the intention of compiling the images later into a movie.
 I prefer to do this rather than compile images into a movie without seeing them first.
 The following code yields all 300 images being added to whatever directory the `.py` file running is held in, with the name of the image being the image's sequence number.

 An important step here is to increase the `max_iterations` argument for `julia_set()` with each increase in scale!
 If this is not done, no increased resolution will occur beyond a certain point even if we increase the scale of the image of interest.
 To see why this is, consider what the `max_iterations` value for the true Julia set is: it is infinite!
 If a value diverges after any number of iterations, then we consider it to diverge.
 But at large scale, there may not be a significatn change upon increase in `max_iterations` (although this turns out to not be the case for this particular Julia set, see below), so to save time we can simply start with a smaller `max_iterations` and increase as we go, taking more and more time per image.
-The true Julia set is uncomputable: it would take an infinite number of iterations to determine which $x + yi$ values diverge, and this would take infinite time.
+The true Julia set is uncomputable: it would take an infinite number of iterations to determine which $x + yi$ values diverge for all $z \in \Bbb C$, and this would take infinite time.

 ```python
 for t in range(300):